trayio/falafel/README.md

 	size //The content length of the file
 }
 ```
-Similarly to `falafel.file.upload`, since this function requires keeping the file in local storage, this is the least recommended of the two download functions.
+Similarly to `falafel.file.upload`, since this function requires keeping the file in local storage, this is the least recommended download option.

 ## Trigger connectors